ELEMENTARY - MIDDLE SCHOOL

 WORLD LANGUAGE

-The Spanish curriculum prepares students to respond to Christ’s call to be missionary disciples.
 Through learning the language of others, students can become interconnected to a global society and equipped both linguistically and culturally to communicate in a pluralistic American society and with people from other countries.
-Students also gain respect for ideas, practices, and values of people from other cultures.
+Students also gain appreciation for their family heritage.
+The Spanish curriculum reinforces student learning in grammar, reading and social studies.
 The goal is to offer every student an avenue of learning that affords the mastery of language skills through listening, speaking, reading, writing, and the study of culture.
-Students in Pre-K3 through third grade attend class twice a week while fourth through eighth grade students attend three times a week.
+PreK students attend once a week; Kindergarten through fifth grade attend twice a week and six through eighth grades attend three times a week.

 PHYSICAL EDUCATION AND HEALTH

-Students attend physical education classes two times per week.
-The curriculum includes a wide variety of activities and games to encourage lifelong fitness with a strong emphasis of Christian sportsmanlike conduct.
-In fifth through eighth grade, students have same-sex instruction to encourage more play-time and enhance self-confidence.
+In fourth through eighth grade, students have opportunities for same sex instruction as well as co-ed activities.
+This encourages more playtime, promotes self-confidence, and enhances skills level.
 Students of all skill levels and abilities are taught basic skills of a variety of sports and on-going fitness activities.
-Through sportsmanship, fair play, and teamwork, students receive a multitude of chances to put their faith into action in the gym and on the field.
+Through sportsmanship, fair play, and teamwork, students get many chances to put their faith into action in the gymnasium and on the field.

 LIBRARY/MEDIA

-The library media program is an integral component of Espiritu Santo’s curricula.
-Students in preschool through fifth grade have weekly classes where they focus on library skills and an appreciation for literature.
-Middle school students visit the library weekly for book exchange.
+students visit the library bi-weekly for a book exchange.
 All students are given the opportunity to read the Sunshine State Young Readers Award Nominees and then, if they choose, may participate in the Battle of the Books program.
 Students also take part in Accelerated Reader quizzes to earn recognition and awards for top readers.

 TECHNOLOGY

-Students in PreK-4 through eighth grade have weekly technology classes which follow the National ISTI Standards.
-Younger students start with basic operation skills, keyboarding, and online safety.
-Older students learn communication and collaboration tools, spreadsheets, multimedia presentations, internet research and coding.
-Cross-curricular objectives are met as students demonstrate knowledge from various domains by using a multitude of applications.
+Students begin with basic operation skills, keyboarding, and online safety.
+They continue with digital citizenship, learn communication and collaboration tools, word processing, excel, multimedia presentations, internet research and an introduction to coding.
+Our technology lab incorporates Windows based computers and students enhance their learning with the use of Apple iPads in the classrooms.
+Cross-curricular objectives are met as students demonstrate knowledge from various domains by using many applications in all classes and subjects.